MarianaDorantes/PowerBI-Portfolio/README.md

 Currently I have two reports:

 1. Air Emissions, where I show:
-   2.    s
     1.1.
 Basic visualizations such as line graphs, pie charts;
    1.2.
 One correlation visualization with R;
    1.3.
 Basic measures with DAX.

-3. Electric Vehicles, where I show:
+5. Electric Vehicles, where I show:
    2.1.
 Map created with JSON;
    2.2.
 Use of web images.
    2.3.
 Advanced table features.